btcpayserver/btcpayserver-docker/Production/README.md

 Any unset or empty environment variable will be set for a `regtest` deployment.

-The necessary open ports are:
+The ports mapped on the host are:

 1. `80` for Let's encrypt
 2. `443` for the website
+3. `9735` for the bitcoin lightning network node (if used)
+4. `9736` for the litecoin lightning network node (if used)

 Example for running on `mainnet`: